 Construct a Business Plan

-The first and most important step to starting a food business is constructing a feasible business plan.
-A restaurant business plan should include the following:
+The first and most important step to starting a food business is writing a business plan.
+A food or restaurant business plan should include the following:

-- Decide on a business entity.
+- Your business entity type.
 Are you a sole proprietorship?
 A general partnership?
 Or possibly a Limited Liability Company (LLC)?

 - Your food business concept.
 Are you going to be a quick-service restaurant?
-A full-service restaurant and bar (FSRB)?
-Or maybe even a food truck?
+A full-service restaurant and bar?
+Or a food truck?

 - Your marketing, logo, and name.
-How will you create a brand that your customers use to recognize your product?
+You’ll need to determine how you’ll create a brand that your customers use to recognize your product.